iucau/iuca-network/Practice/Labs.md

 7. Add another network of machines.
 Try to connect it to the current network.

+## Lab #4, Basic Network Services

+1. Create three networks.
+2. Use three private network ranges for each network.
+3. Each network must have at least 5 host devices.
+4. Each device should be configured to automatically receive a proper IP address for its network.
+5. IP assignment should be performed by the router.
+6. Add one server to the network with the largest available pool of addresses.
+7. Ensure that you can ping the server remotely.
+8. Find out the output of the `tracert` command.
+Explain the result.
+9. The server is accessed through an IP address.
+It is not very convenient for the intranet users.
+Allow to access it through a domain name `iuca.space`.
+10. Setup the HTTP server.
+Try to access the intranet site from different networks.

 ### Documentation for Helpfull Unix Tools

     man ls